 Behind the scenes, the long-term investment Verisk has made in its data management infrastructure has been matched by significant investment in the areas of security, education, compliance, and audit.
-Moreover, despite numerous acquisitions of previously independent businesses — each one representing a different level of sophistication in terms of managing its technological environment — all have been expected to embrace the obligation of responsible data stewardship and commit to transitioning to Verisk’s high operational standards and procedures.
+Moreover, despite numerous acquisitions of previously independent businesses—each with a different level of sophistication in managing its technological environment—all have been obligated to embrace responsible data stewardship and commit to transitioning to Verisk’s high operational standards and procedures.

 Verisk is committed to safeguarding the information assets entrusted to our care.
 It is our intention and duty to:

 Annual Security and Compliance Summit

 At Verisk’s annual Security and Compliance Summit, leaders from across the enterprise discuss the security and compliance risks we face and collaborate on the development of effective risk management plans.